Connect to wireless network – Windows 10

 - Click RRCWireless.

-NOTE: If RRCWireless does not appear in your list of available networks, you will have to manually add it.
-Refer to the Configure wireless network – Windows 10 webpage.
+NOTE: If RRCWireless does not appear in your list of available networks, you will have to add it manually.
+See the Configure wireless network – Windows 10 webpage for instructions.

 - Since this a network that you trust and will regularly connect to, you can select the Connect automatically check box to enable your device to automatically connect to the RRCWireless network whenever it is within the network’s range.